If you prick us, do we not bleed? If you tickle us, do we not laugh?

 These lines are from William Shakespeare’s play, The Merchant of Venice, wherein he uses consecutive rhetorical questions to evoke a sense of human empathy.
 This literary technique certainly worked here because the speech manages to move us and pushes us to think.

 Writers have been incorporating rhetorical questions together for centuries.
-So, why not take inspiration and include them in your college essays too?
+So, why not take inspiration and include it in your college essays, too?

 A rhetorical question is asked more to create an impact or make a statement rather than get an answer.
 When used effectively, it is a powerful literary device that can add immense value to your writing.